refractionPOINT/lce_doc/docs/sensor_commands.md

   --timeout TIMEOUT     number of seconds to wait for payload termination --is-ignore-cert      if specified, the sensor will ignore SSL cert mismatch
-                        while upload the log
+                        while upload the log --interpreter INTERPRETER
+                        specifies that the named payload should be executed with a specific interpreter like "powershell"
 ```

 Note on usage scenarios for the `--is-ignore-cert` flag: If the sensor is deployed